bredecl/larapress/README.md

 # larapress
-A plugin to connect and user WordPress functions on Laravel
+A plugin to connect and use WordPress functions on Laravel